-Generally, when the term enrollment status is used, it is referring to a student's credit load (full-time, etc.).
-Most financial aid programs require at least half-time enrollment for financial aid to be awarded.
-For students who are less than full-time, financial aid may be adjusted, reduced, or voided.
+Generally, when the term enrollment status is used, it is referring to a student's credit load (fulltime, etc.).
+Most financial aid programs require at least half-time enrollment for financial aid to be offered.
+For students who are less than full-time. financial aid may be adjusted, reduced, or voided.
 Because of this, the financial aid office monitors the enrollment status for every financial aid recipient.
-Therefore, a graduate student who is enrolled for nine credits at Bellin College would be considered a full-time student for financial aid purposes At least half-time (5 credits) enrollment is required for federal student loans.
+At least half-time enrollment is required for most financial aid programs including federal student loans and state grants.
+For some aid programs, the award amount may be prorated if the student is less than full-time.
+For example, if a student is eligible for a Federal Pell Grant in the amount of \$2.000 for a semester based on full-time enrollment and the student enrolls half time instead, the award will be reduced to \$1,000.
+In most cases, the only programs which may be prorated in this manner are the Federal Pell Grant and the Wisconsin Grant.